 Valuation of Intangibles and Long-Lived Assets.
 SFAS No. 142 provides that goodwill and other intangible assets that have indefinite useful lives not be amortized but, instead, must be tested at least annually for impairment, and intangible assets that have finite useful lives should continue to be amortized over their useful lives.
 SFAS No. 142 also provides specific guidance for testing goodwill and other nonamortized intangible assets for impairment.
 SFAS No. 142 does not allow increases in the carrying value of reporting units that may result from our impairment test; therefore, we may record goodwill impairments in the future, even when the aggregate fair value of our reporting units and the company as a whole may increase.
 Goodwill of a reporting unit will be tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Examples of such events or circumstances may include a significant change in business climate or a loss of key personnel, among others.
 SFAS No. 142 requires that management make certain estimates and assumptions in order to allocate goodwill to reporting units and to determine the fair value of reporting unit net assets and liabilities, including, among other things, an assessment of market conditions, projected cash flows, cost of capital and growth rates, which could significantly impact the reported value of goodwill and other intangible assets.
 Estimating future cash flows requires significant judgment, and our projections may vary from cash flows eventually realized.
+A provision for impairment could be required in a future period if future operating results and residual values differ from our estimates.
+Intangible assets with definite lives are also reviewed for impairment if events or changes in circumstances indicate that the carrying amount may not be realizable.

 We review long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount may not be realizable.
 If an evaluation is required, the estimated future undiscounted cash flows associated with the asset are compared to the asset s carrying amount to determine if an impairment of such asset is necessary.
-Estimating future cash flows requires significant judgment, and our projections may vary from cash flows eventually realized.
+This requires us to make long-term forecasts of the future revenues and costs related to the assets subject to review.
+Forecasts require assumptions about demand for our products and future market conditions.
+Since estimating future cash flows requires significant judgment, our projections may vary from cash flows eventually realized.
+Future events and unanticipated changes to assumptions could require a provision for impairment in a future period.
 The effect of any impairment would be to expense the difference between the fair value of such asset and its carrying value.
 In addition, we estimate the useful lives of our long-lived assets and other intangibles.
 We periodically review factors to determine whether these lives are appropriate.